 In order to determine the minimum capital requirement for operational risk, the Bank adopted the basic indicator approach.
 The calculation of capital requirements is conducted under the provisions of Regulation 575 / 2013 of the European Parliament and of the Council on prudential requirements for credit institutions and investment firms with subsequent modifications.

-The table below shows the total risk weighted assets of Vista Bank (Romania) SA as of 31.12.2023:
+The table below shows the total risk weighted assets of Vista Bank (Romania) SA as of 31.12.2024:

-Template 4: EU OV1 - Overview of RWAs
+Template EU OV1 - Overview of total risk exposure amounts